litecoinfinance/electrumxltfn/docs/peer_discovery.rst

 server.peers.subscribe
 ----------------------

-:func:`server.peers.subscribe` is used by Electrum clients to get a list of peer servers, in preference to a hard-coded list of peer servers in the client, which it will fall back to if necessary.
+:func:`server.peers.subscribe` is used by ElectrumLtfn clients to get a list of peer servers, in preference to a hard-coded list of peer servers in the client, which it will fall back to if necessary.